Calendar 2019 - 2020

 Focus on traditional oil painting techniques that are rarely taught but incredibly useful for painters of all styles.
 Experiment with underpainting and grisaille techniques, as well as alla prima exercises to improve your understanding of composition, value, and color.
 The goal will be to explore the rich variety of painting approaches and methods used since the Renaissance.
 All levels are welcome.

 9:30am - 12:30pm

 Explore a variety of media in this intensive, transformative learning experience for artists ready to work at the professional level.
-Lectures, conceptual study, and studio activity will encompass your painting.
-You’ll be encouraged to use any technique and embark on your own individual projects.
+Encouragement of exploration of materials, conceptual study, and studio activity will be the base of your practice with guidance from the instructor.
+You’ll be encouraged to use any technique to embark and sustain your own individual projects.

 Figure: Painting the Model in Costume, with a Focus on Portrait

 4pm - 7pm

 Paint or draw the human figure in costume, delving into themes such as historical dress, the use of hats, musical instruments, and other evocative or historically significant props.
 Develop a fuller understanding of light and shadow, warm and cool colors, sculptural strokes, and simple, expressive shapes while using the painting medium of your choice, including oil, pastel, or watercolor.
 There will be a focus on creating the portrait; it will teach the student to draw and paint facial features more accurately and 3-dimensionally.
 The instructor will analyze the structure of the eyes, nose, mouth, cheeks, chin, and ears.
 We will be using a refined non-toxic linseed oil in this class as an oil painting medium to achieve the same results as regular toxic painting mediums.
 We do not allow mineral spirits or toxic mediums like Liquin in the class.
 Open to all levels.